thomasWeise/aitoa/README.md

 ## 3. Further Tools and Resources

-Furthermore, many of the diagrams in this book are generated using an [`R` package](http://github.com/thomasWeise/aitoaEvaluate) which is published in the GitHub Repository [aitoaEvaluate](http://github.com/thomasWeise/aitoaEvaluate).
+Furthermore, many of the diagrams in this book are generated using an [`R` package](http://github.com/thomasWeise/aitoaEvaluate), which is published in the GitHub Repository [aitoaEvaluate](http://github.com/thomasWeise/aitoaEvaluate).

 The data from the experiments presented in the book is in the GitHub Repository [aitoa-data](http://github.com/thomasWeise/aitoa-data).

+[jsspInstancesAndResults](https://github.com/thomasWeise/jsspInstancesAndResults) is an repository with lots of results from literature on the Job Shop Scheduling Problem (JSSP).
+At the same time, it is also an `R` package.
+You can use it to compare your own JSSP research with the state-of-the-art.

 ## 4. License

-This book is released under the Attribution-NonCommercial-ShareAlike 4.0 International license (CC&nbsp;BY&#8209;NC&#8209;SA&nbsp;4.0), see [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/) for a summary.
+This book [*"An Introduction to Optimization Algorithms"*](http://thomasweise.github.io/aitoa/index.html) is released under the Attribution-NonCommercial-ShareAlike 4.0 International license (CC&nbsp;BY&#8209;NC&#8209;SA&nbsp;4.0), see [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/) for a summary.
+The [slides](https://thomasweise.github.io/aitoa-slides/) of the corresponding course are released under the same license.
 The experiments have been conducted using the Java programs published in repository [thomasWeise/aitoa-code](http://github.com/thomasWeise/aitoa-code), which under the MIT&nbsp;License.
 The results of these experiments are provided in the repository [thomasWeise/aitoa-data](http://github.com/thomasWeise/aitoa-data) are under the CC&nbsp;BY&#8209;NC&#8209;SA&nbsp;4.0 license.
 Many of the graphics and diagrams in the book have been created from these data using the MIT-licensed `R` scripts in  [thomasWeise/aitoaEvaluate](http://github.com/thomasWeise/aitoaEvaluate).